DIPlib/diplib/src/documentation/image.md

 same size (e.g. `dip::DT_SINT32` and `dip::DT_SFLOAT` have the same size, as do `dip::DT_DFLOAT` and `dip::DT_SCOMPLEX`).
 However, if the data segment is shared, it will never work in place, as that could cause important problems.

+Assigning a constant to an image is equivalent to calling the `dip::Image::Fill` method, writing that constant to each sample in the image.
+The constant is cast to the image's data type with saturation (see `dip::clamp_cast`).
+Note that the image must be forged:

+    img1 = 10;
+    img2.Fill( 0 );

+Additionally, one can assign an initializer list to an image.
+The list should have one element for each tensor element.
+Each pixel in the image will then be set to the tensor values in the initializer list:

+    img2 = dip::Image( UnsignedArray{ 256, 256 }, 10, dip::DT_SFLOAT );
+    img2 = { 1, 2, 3, 4 };

+`img2` will have all pixels set to the same vector `[ 1, 2, 3, 4 ]`.

 [//]: # (--------------------------------------------------------------)